Skip to content

 OKRs, however, push the envelope and encourage more ambitious achievement.
 When expanding your vision and creativity, or doing something big and bold with the project is what you want, OKRs are a better way to go.

-Both have one thing in common: measurement.
+Executive assistant KPIs and OKRs both have one thing in common: measurement.

 Your OKR Plan Involves Feedback